personaltelco/ptp-splash-server/README.md

 ````
 Which will call grunt, a nodejs build tool.  grunt is configured by Gruntfile.js
 to exec build commnands including 'dustc' (dust compiler) to turn those templates into
-javascript which go into the ./src directory.
-Uglify is then called
-to combine and minify all *.js in the ./src directory and a few dependencies
+javascript.
+Uglify is then called to combine and minify all the
-in src/bower_components into
+javascript (as configured in Gruntfile.js) and spits out

     ./htdocs/js/ws-ptp-splash-static.min.js

-which is what gets sent to the browser.
+which is what gets called by the browser.